rtCamp/ps-analysis-tool-wiki/Protected-Audience.md

 <img src="images/private-advertising/protected-audience/prebid/psat_v1.0.0_ad_unit_prebid_2025_06_30.png" width="1200" alt="PSAT Prebid - Ad Units" />

 Here, you will instantly see all configured ad unit codes, their sizes, and the active bidders competing for them.
-For focused analysis, you can filter the view by a specific bidder.
+For focused analysis, you can filter the view by specific bidders.

 ### PAAPI